-Colorado SILC Meeting in Colorado Springs
+Colorado SILC is Meeting in Grand Junction

 Anyone who wishes to provide public comment about issues facing people with disabilities in Colorado, may do so at 1:00 p.m.
 Sign language interpreters will be available.
 Any other disability-related accommodations that are needed to attend this meeting or give a public comment should be requested in advance.
-Please contact the SILC Coordinator via E-mail at Coordinator@ColoradoSILC.org or phone at (303) 902-5897 by July 12, 2017.
+Please contact the SILC Coordinator via E-mail at Coordinator@ColoradoSILC.org or phone at (303) 902-5897 by September 13, 2017.
 SILC also accepts written comments relevant to Colorado independent living services.
-Comments may be delivered at the meeting or E-mailed directly to the Coordinator at Coordinator@ColoradoSILC.org.
+Comments may be delivered at the meeting or E-mailed directly to the Coordinator at the following address: Coordinator@ColoradoSILC.org.
 To learn more about Colorado’s Statewide Independent Living Council (SILC) and additional details regarding this upcoming meeting, please visit Colorado SILC’s website at www.coloradosilc.org.

 Colorado CILs are operated by people with disabilities as non-profits to provide numerous resources that assist individuals with disabilities to live independently in the community.
 There are nine (9) CILs in the state that serve as a resource for people living with disabilities by providing five (5) core services: information & referral, peer support, independent living skills training, transition, and advocacy.